pub struct PciHotPlugManager {

 Fields§

-map of empty ports available.
+map of ports managed

 §jail_warden: Box<dyn JailWarden>